ccb60/Harbor_Model_Users/README.md

 between categories.

-The primary purpose of the code and data included here is to generate summary graphics, spur conversation,a nd help generate insights that wil lbe useful as we figure out how to address community needs.
+The primary purpose of the code and data included here is to generate summary graphics, spur conversation, and help generate insights that will be useful as we figure out how to address community needs.